How the Owners of All 32 NFL Teams Made Their Money

 How He Got Rich: Woody Johnson is an heir to the Johnson & Johnson company, which was co-founded by his great-grandfather.

 Owners Since: 2011

-The Numbers: The Raiders are worth $825 million, making them the paupers of the NFL.
-Still, they should be able to afford a football field that doesn’t have a baseball diamond sitting in the middle of it.
+The Numbers: The Raiders are worth $970 million, so they should be able to afford a football field that doesn’t have a baseball diamond sitting in the middle of it.
 This isn’t Pop Warner, folks.

 Warring With The NFL: He could be a clueless blowhard at times, but former owner Al Davis loved to stick it to the powers-that-be, something that’s always enjoyable.
 Davis quit as the AFL commissioner because he was so against the move to the NFL.
 As owner, he went on to annoy every NFL commissioner who stood in his way.